Louvre 'suffocating' because of overtourism

 (CNN) — It's once again been declared the world's most popular museum, but that may not be a good thing for the Louvre in Paris.

-The gallery broke its own record in 2018, welcoming a whopping 10.2 million visitors and claiming top spot in an index of the world's most-visited museums.
+The museum broke its own record in 2018, welcoming a whopping 10.2 million visitors and claiming the top spot in an index of the world's most-visited museums.

-But the Louvre's uptick in visitors is proving too much for many of its workers, and strikes by its reception and security staff over the number of tourists flooding through its doors have hit opening hours throughout the week.
+But the Louvre's uptick in visitors is proving too much for many of its workers, and strikes by reception and security staff over the number of tourists flooding through its doors have hit opening hours throughout the week.

 "The Louvre is suffocating," the workers' union said in a statement.
 "The public has increased by more than 20% since 2009, (but) the palace has not grown," it added.
 "Today the situation is untenable."